-Looking for the best bin?
+Looking for the best kitchen bin?
 Don’t settle for a rubbish bin, take your pick of the very smartest designs available.
 Whether you're recycling, chucking out trash or even compacting it, we have a stylish solution for you.
 Yes, you can buy plastic bins from Tesco for a few quid, but if you do that nobody will respect you.
 Deal with it.

-What is the best rubbish bin or garbage pail?
+What is the best kitchen bin?

 For me, as a connoisseur of trash, my favourite home dumpster was until recently the admittedly pricey Joseph Joseph Titan Compactor.
 Thanks to its innovative compression system there will be fewer arguments over who should take the bins out, and more room in landfill for all of us.
 Hoorah!

 For something with a bit more capacity and less to worry about, however, Eko's Deluxe Phantom is a great mix of automatic opening – via motion sensors – excellent build quality and convenience, with a large capacity in a relatively small footprint.

 If you've only got £10 you can find a whole selection of cheap kitchen bins capable of holding onto a bin liner, but be prepared for flimsy flip lids and gunk collecting hinges.
 But really, if you don't want your kitchen to smell like a rubbish heap, or to spend every day taking waste to your outdoor bins, we recommend paying more.
 And if you're a family of three or four, choose the largest capacity bin you can fit in the kitchen: at least 30 litres.
 60 is probably better.

 The ideal bin should give the give the longest possible time between emptyings, but without taking so long to fill that everything rots and stinks out your home.
 Of course, much rubbish these days is recycled, and for that you need a bin with at least one container.